stephenmcd/django-socketio/README.rst

-Each event handler takes at least three arguments: the current Django ``request``, the Socket.IO ``socket`` the event occurred for, and a ``context``, which is simplay a dictionary that can be used to persist variables across all events throughout the life-cycle of a single WebSocket connection.
+Each event handler takes at least three arguments: the current Django ``request``, the Socket.IO ``socket`` the event occurred for, and a ``context``, which is simply a dictionary that can be used to persist variables across all events throughout the life-cycle of a single WebSocket connection.